XRPLF/xrpl-dev-portal/content/ledger_format.md

 ## RippleState ##

 The `RippleState` node type connects two accounts in a single currency.
 Conceptually, a RippleState node represents two _trust lines_ between the accounts, one from each side.
 Each account can modify the settings for its side of the RippleState node, but the balance is a single shared value.
-A RippleState node that is entirely in its default state is considered the same as a RippleState node that does not exist, so `rippled` deletes RippleState nodes when their properties are entirely default.
+A trust line that is entirely in its default state is considered the same as trust line that does not exist, so `rippled` deletes RippleState nodes when their properties are entirely default.

 Since no account is privileged in the Ripple ledger, a RippleState node identifies the two parties by numerically comparing their account addresses.
 Whichever address is numerically lower is deemed the "low account" and the other is the "high account".